jboss-developer/jboss-eap-quickstarts/logging/README.md

 The following describes what happens when you access this quickstart:

 1. The application class file fires off logs of the various types (INFO, DEBUG, TRACE, WARN, ERROR, FATAL).
-Each log message goes to a different file, as defined in the `standalone.xml` and `logging.properties` files.
+Each log message goes to a different file, as defined in the `standalone.xml` file.
 Also notice in the `standalone.xml` that the application package defines its own log level.
 2. The class file demonstrates the usage of *log guards*.  *Log guards* are a development best practice.
 Simply put, instead of just writing out logs, we wrap the log writes in a check for that log level being enabled.
 While this may seem like overhead, that boolean check is more efficient than relying on the underlying framework to do the check at write time.
 3. Finally, the class file logs various levels, each to its own file as configured in `standalone.xml`.
 Note that log levels are hierarchical.
 When set, all log levels above the specified level are logged as well.
 4. Common uses of the 6 log levels are outlined below.
 You should use the level that makes the most sense in your environment.